Promoting the Achievements of Female Employees

 The Global Job Posting Program was launched in 2022, and employees have been able to take the initiative to apply for opportunities to work globally and demonstrate their expertise across national borders.

-By the end of March 2024, 26 positions had been publicly advertised by 8 companies in the Dai-ichi Life Group in Japan and overseas, and 16 people had taken up the opportunity to develop new careers.
+By the end of April 2025, 49 positions had been publicly advertised in the Dai-ichi Life Group in Japan and overseas, and 27 people had taken up the opportunity to develop new careers.

 This has led to the creation of a corporate culture that supports mutual growth, mutual improvement, and success.